Chol1000/youth-opportunities/README.md

 ## ⚙️ Configuration

 ### Environment Variables
-Create a `.env` file in the backend directory with the following variables:
+Create a `.env` file in the root directory (same level as backend folder) with the following variables:

 ```env
 # Django Settings